 DACA could also be discontinued by a future executive branch or replaced by more restrictive legislation in Congress.
 If the DACA program ends, there is no guarantee that the information submitted to United States Citizenship and Immigration Services (USCIS) will not be used to institute removal proceedings against applicants at a later date.

 USCIS has stated that DACA applicants' information will not be shared with Immigration and Customs Enforcement (ICE) unless there are national security, fraud, or public safety concerns.

 Immigrants who have past criminal offenses (including certain "significant misdemeanors," juvenile offenses, and expunged convictions), links to organizations flagged by the FBI, or past instances of immigration fraud, not only are not eligible for DACA, but also risk being placed into removal proceedings if they submit a DACA application.

 Similarly, the personal information of family members who are undocumented and listed on a DACA application may be shared with certain branches of government if those family members are deemed a national security or public safety threat.

-What's more, applicants may still be deemed inadmissible at a later date for a number of reasons, listed at “Inadmissibility: When the U.S. Can Keep You Out.”
+What's more, applicants may still be deemed inadmissible to the U.S. if applying for a green card (lawful permanent residence) at a later date, for the reasons listed at Inadmissibility: When the U.S. Can Keep You Out.

-Immigrants who are approved for DACA in certain states may see more benefits than those who reside in others.
-While some states such as California and Texas have stated that DACA beneficiaries with an Employment Authorization Document, or EAD, may successfully apply for a driver's license, others, such as Arizona and Nebraska, have forbidden their motor vehicle registries from issuing licenses to DACA recipients.
+Immigrants who are approved for DACA in certain states might see more benefits than those who reside in others.
+While most states allow DACA beneficiaries with an Employment Authorization Document, or EAD, to apply for a driver's license, others have forbidden their motor vehicle registries from issuing licenses to DACA recipients.